 Daniel Friedman is an associate in the firm's litigation department.
 From 2014 to 2015, Mr. Friedman served as a law clerk to the Hon.
 Stephen A. Higginson of the United States Court of Appeals for the Fifth Circuit.

-Obtained a ruling on behalf of a consumer healthcare company that a competitor could not advertise in violation of a consent judgment.
+- Obtained a declaratory judgment on behalf of a consumer healthcare company preventing a competitor from advertising in violation of a consent judgment.

-Defense of law firm against malpractice and breach of fiduciary duty claim stemming from advice to a start-up.
+- Defending a law firm against malpractice and breach of fiduciary duty claims stemming from its representation of a start-up.

-Representing, pro bono, a class of homeless youth in New York City against the City for failure to provide appropriate youth homeless shelter.
+- Representing a class of homeless youth in New York City in lawsuit against the City for failure to provide appropriate youth shelter.

 - U.S. Court of Appeals, Fifth Circuit